MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 For services other than HTTPS, the SVCB RR and an Attrleaf label {{?Attrleaf}}
 will be used.
-For example, to reach an example resource of "baz://api.example.com:8765", the following Alias Form SVCB record would be used to delegate to "svc4-baz.example.net." which in-turn could return AAAA/A records and/or SVCB records in ServiceForm:
+For example, to reach an example resource of "baz://api.example.com:8765", the following SVCB record would be used to alias it to "svc4-baz.example.net." which in-turn could return AAAA/A records and/or SVCB records in ServiceMode:

     _8765._baz.api.example.com.
 7200 IN SVCB 0 svc4-baz.example.net.